 Schneider, A. (2012).
 Shipyard workers, New Orleans, and U.S. democracy.
 Revista Debates, 6(1), 189-213.

 Schneider, A. & Baquero, M. (2009).
 Instituições governamentais e participação cidadã: finanças públicas inclusivas em Porto Alegre-Brasil.
 Revista Debates, 3(2), 1-39.

 Schneider, A. (2008).
 After the Washington consensus: International assistance and governance.
 Revista Debates, 2(1), 15-31.

 Schneider, A. (2007).
 Governance reform and institutional change: Federalism and tax in Brazil.
 Journal of Commonwealth and Comparative Politics, 45(4), 476-498.

-- International Political Economy of Emerging Markets: Brazil and India
+- INTS 4664: Political Economy of Brazil and India